Rules

 2. Nature of the teams

 The "Donosti Cup" is an open tournament in which federated Football Clubs, Football Schools, Technification Academies, Territorial or National Teams, and Educational Centres participating in school leagues can participate.
+Each entity may enter a maximum of 2 teams per category in 11-a-side soccer, and a maximum of 3 teams per category in 8-a-side soccer.

 3. Competition system

 The participating teams will be divided into groups of 4 or 5 teams that will play each other in a single round-robin league.
-The 1st Phase matches will be played on Monday, Tuesday and Wednesday, although in the case of groups of 5 teams it is possible that a team may have to play 2 matches on the same day or on Thursday.

 Scoring of the matches